-Virginia Employment Law Firm
+Employment Law Firm in Virginia

-KVCF’s employment attorneys take great pride in learning how each client’s business operates; and we recognize that the practical approach can often be the right approach.
+KVCF’s employment attorneys take great pride in learning how each client’s business operates, and we recognize that the practical approach can often be the right approach.
 To that end, we are willing to work with clients to ensure they receive the appropriate legal services, in a most efficient manner.

-KVCF attorneys have vast experience in conducting various types of investigations, addressing a wide range of issues, for employers and educational institutions.
+KVCF’s Virginia-based employment attorneys have vast experience in conducting various types of investigations, addressing a wide range of issues, for employers and educational institutions.
 Some of our recent employment-related investigations have included claims of racial discrimination, age discrimination, disability discrimination, sexual harassment, workplace bullying, adverse impact in personnel decisions, and retaliation.
 Additionally, our employment lawyers routinely serve as outside, neutral investigators for higher education clients in matters involving sexual misconduct/Title IX claims.
 We are well-versed in providing detailed, comprehensive investigation reports when required but can and do also support clients who choose to conduct their own investigations.